lin-erik/hash-map/README.md

     - Open Terminal
     - Type in "python3 --version" and hit Enter
 - Run Tests
+    - Download files from repository into Downloads/hashmap or other location
     - Open Terminal
-    - Navigate to where project files are located (eg. "cd Downloads/hasmap" if located in Downloads folder)
+    - Navigate to where project files are located (eg. "cd Downloads/hashmap" if located in Downloads folder)
     - Type in "python3 hash_map_test.py" and hit Enter

 For Windows: